Audreykacur/SoftwareEngineering/lectureChapter2.md

 - requirements for an information system

 - use cases
-	- veiw transaction or transfer money: describes the interaction between the user and the system and usually has a result
+	- view transaction or transfer money: describes the interaction between the user and the system and usually has a result
-		- in english text or a diagram
+		- in English text or a diagram
 		- model the system and understand the process